sahilmankar/CSV-Filter/README.md

 ## Future Enhancements

-- Convert this application in Blazor to run fully on clienside .
+- Convert this application in Blazor to  fully run on clientside .